 TRANSCRIPT OF CLAIRE NOAKES’ REMARKS:

 I’m Claire Noakes, and I’m speaking on behalf of the executive board of the County Council of PTA’s.
 We will be sending you a letter requesting an analysis of how the next budget will fund research-backed programs that are proven to prevent youth drug abuse.
 Tonight, however, we want to share one clear message with you.

 The lack of transparency around health and safety incidents is undermining parent confidence in APS.
 We still can’t get an answer about why one school’s electricity took three days to fix while it stayed closed.
 We don’t know what the protocol is for schools to respond to threats.
 But this is not about one policy or event.

 In the month of January alone, I’m sorry to say, there were six incidents of drugs or violence in our schools — including a rape, and a mob assault.
 Only one of those is being discussed tonight, because a parent went public.
-There other incidents that schools didn’t report.
+There are other incidents that schools didn’t report.
 Trust is eroded when parents learn information outside of APS.

 Keeping parents in the dark reduces our engagement at a time when we need to step up and provide more supervision, ask questions, and sometimes seek professional help for our children.
 We are not asking for private student information.
 We are asking for transparency about APS responses.
 Right now, the incentive structures work against that goal.